korintic/BlenderScripts/README.md

 # Blender Scripts
 Collection of simple Blender python scripts written to speedup workflow.
+These scripts are written for working with Blender 2.79a and have not been tested in other versions.

 ***